Current Guideline Recommendations for Lipid Management in Patients Aged 17-21 Years | Journal Scan

 The authors concluded that applying the pediatric guidelines for lipid levels would likely result in statin treatment for greater numbers of adolescents and young adults compared to the adult guidelines.

 Different levels of evidence and opinion incorporated into guidelines is one factor leading to variation in guidelines.
 A large-scale randomized trial to address the appropriate group and age to start pharmacologic therapy will likely be too costly to attempt.
 Given the number of cardiovascular risk factors among young adults, understanding the risks and benefits associated with pharmacologic treatment of lipids through a large database is warranted.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension, Smoking
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension, Smoking

 Keywords: Adolescent, American Heart Association, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Guideline, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Lipids, Lipoproteins, LDL, National Heart, Lung, and Blood Institute (U.S.), Nutrition Surveys, Obesity, Risk Factors, Smoking, Young Adult, Primary Prevention, Metabolic Syndrome X

 < Back to Listings